 What Are the Symptoms?

 Symptoms are believed to appear anywhere between 2 and 14 days after the initial exposure to the virus.
+Anyone can have mild to severe symptoms.
 It’s important to know that an infected person that is not experiencing symptoms of the virus can still be contagious.